US, EU settle dispute over tariffs on steel, aluminum | DW | 30.10.2021

 President Joe Biden's latest move, announced while he is at the G20 in Rome, relaxes trade tensions created by ex-president Donald Trump in 2018.

-European steel and aliminum producers had suffered from the Washington-imposed tariffs, while tripling the cost of steel in the US over the last year to over $1,900 (1,643)

-Both the White House and European Trade Commissioner Valdis Dombrovskis confirmed Saturday's deal.
+Both the White House and European Trade Commissioner Valdis Dombrovskis confirmed Saturday's deal to "pause" the dispute.
 Dombrovskis tweeted that the trade pact would be formally announced by Biden and President of the European Commission Ursula von der Leyen on Sunday.

 The agreement would make sure "that all steel entering the US via Europe is produced entirely in Europe," US Commerce Secretary Gina Raimondo added.
 This would stop Chinese steel being processed in Europe before being sent to the US.